nathanchess/ABCCI-Scoring/README.md

 - Themed scoring GUI hosted on local html file
 - Deleted user, files, and folder detection (customizable)
 - Changed security policy detection (customizable)
+- Firewall enabled detection and individual inbound/outbound rule checks (customizable)
+- Full image cleanup (deletes or fixes all accounts, files, and security policy changes)

 ## Setup

 Download a blank Windows virtual machine:

 Disable "Virtualize Intel VT-x/EPT or AMD-V/RVI" on the CPU is using a nested virtual machine.

 Run Powershell ISE as administrator.

-Run "Set-ExecutionPolicy RemoteSigned" and click "Yes to All" Run "Install-Module -Name BurntToast -RequiredVersion 0.8.5" <- Toast Notification Manager Install NuGet Provider if prompted and trust all "unfilted repositories" if prompted.
+Run "Set-ExecutionPolicy RemoteSigned" and click "Yes to All"

+Run "Install-Module -Name BurntToast -RequiredVersion 0.8.5" <- Toast Notification Manager

+Install NuGet Provider if prompted and trust all "unfilted repositories" if prompted.
-Navigate to local repository folder.

 Install Google Chrome.

 Adjust your settings.json file as you see fit (make sure paths are all set)

+Navigate to local repository folder.

+Run .\setup.ps1 to initiate the scoring engine.
+(This will start adding / changing local security policies, files, and firewalls)

+Add a reset.txt file in the repository folder to initiate image clean-up.

+Done!

 ## Roadmap

 I plan to continue developing this scoring engine for future teams to use, and it will include the following features:
-- Cleanup function for image
-- Firewall detection
+- Audit change detection
-- Full policy checks (audits, etc.)
-- Netstat logs
+- Netstat log detection
 - Registry changes